-Employees are hired to do a specific job at a specific rate of pay.
-Some employees are paid a salary - the same amount every payday.
-Other employees are paid by the hour, so their pay for the pay period changes based on the number of hours worked.
-Overtime may be included in the pay of an employee who works more than a specific number of hours a week.
-This amount is called the employee's gross pay.
-All calculations in the payroll process are based on the gross pay amount for that pay period.
+Before filling out a W-4, employees will strike a rate of pay for a specific job.
+This usually occurs during the interview process.
+Some employees are paid a salary, which is the same amount every payday.
+Other employees are paid by the hour, so their pay varies by the number of hours worked in a pay period.
+Either way, this amount is called the employee's "gross pay."
+All payroll calculations are based on the gross pay for that pay period.

-After the employee's pay is calculated, the employer must withhold FICA taxes (Social Security and Medicare), and Federal and State income taxes from each paycheck.
+After the employee's gross pay for a pay period is calculated, the employer must withhold FICA taxes (for Social Security and Medicare), as well as federal and state income taxes from each paycheck.
+These taxes are sometimes called "payroll taxes."
 The employer may also deduct other amounts from the paycheck.
-These might include a retirement plan and health plan contributions, union dues, and charitable contributions.
+These might include contributions to a retirement plan or health plan, as well as union dues or charitable contributions.

-"Doing Payroll" also includes recordkeeping.
-A separate record must be kept for each employee, showing amounts paid for each pay period, for end-of-year reports.
+"Doing payroll" also includes recordkeeping.
+A separate record must be kept for each employee with the amounts paid for each pay period.
+This information is used for end-of-year reports, including W-2 forms that are sent to employees.
 Records must also be kept of employee authorizations and any changes in pay.

 Payroll calculations for an individual employee over time are called an earnings record.
 In addition to the earnings record, all documents related to that employee's pay, deductions, and withholdings must be kept during the person's employment.